 App wireframing can often lack clarity, cause final design confusion and make it tempting to skip ahead to high-fidelity designs.
 I've spent my week trying to improve the process we use to wireframe our apps.
 It got a little inky...
 But I'm proud to introduce the Stampy UI.
 A manual wireframing kit that we can use to design app interfaces.
 With rubber stamps that quickly and easily put together UI elements.

-The designer of a product would read the brief, hunker down to their craft, and emerge with a set of beautiful product designs that the client and technical teams would give an emphatic thumbs up to (maybe a whoop or a tear of joy) before the project seamlessly slips into production.
+Mobile app designers would read the brief, hunker down to their craft, and emerge with a set of beautiful product designs that the client and technical teams would give an emphatic thumbs up to (maybe a whoop or a tear of joy) before the project seamlessly slips into production.

 It tends to be that only once a product concept is made visible, do people start to really envision a final product.
 And as such, it tends to bust open a ‘pandora’s box‘ of different assumptions.